Bridgestone (OTCMKTS:BRDCY) Releases FY 2021 Earnings Guidance

-Separately, Zacks Investment Research lowered shares of Bridgestone from a strong-buy rating to a sell rating in a report on Tuesday, October 26th.
+Separately, Zacks Investment Research raised Bridgestone from a sell rating to a hold rating in a research report on Tuesday.

 Bridgestone Corp. engages in the manufacture and sale of tires and rubber products.
 It operates through the Tires and Diversified Products segments.
 The Tires segment manufactures and sells tires, tubes, wheels and accessories.
 It also offers retread material and services, and auto maintenance.
 The Diversified Products segment includes chemical and industrial products, sporting goods, bicycles, and financial services.